 These currently include How do Drones help Surveyors:

-- Optical cameras: The most commonly used drones carry digital cameras and deliver the images directly to a handheld device such as smartphone or laptop.
-They can take close up stills and video of structures and landscapes and are regularly used in construction, bridge inspections and maintenance.
+- Optical cameras: The most commonly used drones carry digital cameras and deliver the images directly to a handheld device such as a smartphone or laptop.
+They can take close up stills and videos of structures and landscapes and are regularly used in construction, bridge inspections, and maintenance.

 - Thermal cameras: Heat loss from a property is just one area that a thermal camera can prove useful for a surveyor.
-They are also use for solar farms, industrial chimneys and monitoring land contamination.
+They are also used for solar farms, industrial chimneys, and monitoring land contamination.

 - LiDAR: Another hi-tech solution a drone can carry is airborne laser scanning which is now regularly used in mapping and topographical surveying.

 - Optical gas imaging: These sensors spot gas leaking which is normally invisible to the naked eye.

 - Multispectral sensors: The human eye only picks up certain light across a narrow spectrum.
 Being able to assess an area of land with a sensor that goes beyond these limits is useful.
 Particularly in industries such as agriculture.

 As with any operator, surveyors have to comply with the rules and regulations that surround drone technology.
 Surveyors need to understand the legislation.
 As it relates to flying a drone in any urban area like a town or city.
 That includes having the right permissions to operate a drone commercially through the Civil Aviation Authority.
 Why not ask us here at HeliDrone Surveys to give you a quote